Babtsov/jos/README.md

 ### Question 5
 _How much space overhead is there for managing memory, if we actually had the maximum amount of physical memory?
 How is this overhead broken down?_

-If this question means "maximum amount of physical memory" as 4GB, then:
-4294967296 (total RAM) / 4096 (bytes per page) = 1048576 frames.
+268435456 (max RAM) / 4096 (bytes per page) = 65536 frames.
+Each frame occupies a page entry which is 4 bytes, so total 262144 bytes just for page tables.
-each frame occupies a page table entry, which is 4 bytes, so total overhead is 4194304 bytes.
-If we also count the page directory itself, this would be additional 1024\*4 = 4096 bytes.
-So total overhead is 4,198,400 bytes.
-This is excluding other data structures allocated by the kernel in order to manage paging.
+We'd need additional 4\*1024 = 4096 bytes for page directory.
+Another overhead is the array of PageInfo structs where each struct occupies 8 bytes, and we have 1 struct per frame: 8\*65536=524288 bytes.
+So if we sum everything up, we get 262144+4096+524288 = 790528 bytes of overhead.

 ### Question 6
 _Revisit the page table setup in kern/entry.S and kern/entrypgdir.c.
 Immediately after we turn on paging, EIP is still a low number (a little over 1MB).
 At what point do we transition to running at an EIP above KERNBASE?
 What makes it possible for us to continue executing at a low EIP between when we enable paging and when we begin running at an EIP above KERNBASE?
 Why is this transition necessary?_